The new batch starting from 10 JAN 2023, Book Your Demo class today

 Content writers and copywriters are responsible for writing the content that goes on all web content, from articles to webpage copy, ads, email marketing, and social media content.
 This content must be SEO-friendly (so at least a basic working knowledge of SEO best practices is needed) and attract and reach the right audience.

 As a content or copywriter, you may work for a single company within their marketing department, within an agency, or freelance.
-You may specialise in the type of content or copy you produce, and in your topic area, depending on who you work for.
+You may specialize in the type of content or copy you produce, and in your topic area, depending on who you work for.
 For example, as a content writer for an SMB (small-to-medium-sized business), you may be responsible for all their online content.
 If you work at an agency or for yourself, you may specialize in working solely on email marketing or only within the finance industry.

 The average UK salary for content and copywriters is an average of £23,318 – £27,911.
 Most copywriters work for themselves when they’ve gained experience, so many see much higher salaries when they are sought-after.